TexasInstruments/edgeai-tidlrunner/tidlrunner/docs/custom_models_and_datasets.md

 #### Coming soon: Generic dataloaders (In development)
 * Generic dataloaders using binary files such as pickle or numpy files.
-* It is also possible to provide a function for dataloader - this function when called should construct an object that supports __getitem__ and __len__ methods.
 * More information [Generic dataloader](./generic_dataloader.md)

 <hr>